sidduchowdary3/Customer-Churn-Predictor/README.md

-# 📊 Customer Churn Prediction using Machine Learning
+# 📊 Customer Churn Prediction

 Customer churn prediction is an important task for businesses because losing customers directly impacts revenue.
 This project uses **supervised machine learning algorithms** to analyze customer behavior and predict whether a customer is likely to churn or not.